Bailey & Whites, Mile End, in 1966. Established in 1899

 Church Street, with All Saints Church on the right hand side prior to demolition.
 The church was saved from demolition.
-Nelson Road is on the extreme the right, the shop on the corner of Nelson Road is “J. Parham & Sons”, furniture removers.
+Nelson Road is on the extreme the right, the shop on the corner of Nelson Road was “J. Parham & Sons”, furniture removers.

 The Country House, on the corner of commercial Road and Church Street